matszach/CaveExplorer/README.md

 JavaFX-based 2D game, based around exploring randomly generated caverns, collecting resources, crafting items and fighting monsters.
 // Work In Progress

+Main Meny buttons "Options" and "About" are not active yet.

 The game features so far:

 - customisable random world generation,